silogen/docs/docs/quick-start-guides/devcenter-quick-start.md

 ### Complete a tutorial

-Based on your background you can choose either no-code or more advanced coding tutorials.
+Based on your background you can choose either low-code or more advanced coding tutorials.

 #### Model deployment and inference

 To learn how to deploy a model and run inference, please complete the tutorial ["How to deploy a model and run inference"](../core/docs/developer-center/inference/how-to-deploy-and-inference.md).

-#### No-code tutorial: fine-tune a model with no code
+#### Low-code tutorial: fine-tune a model with low code

-To learn how to finetune a model without any code, please complete the tutorial ["Fine-tune a model with no code"](../tutorials/no-code-fine-tuning-tutorial.md).
+To learn how to finetune a model with only little coding experience needed, please complete the tutorial ["Fine-tune a model with low code"](../tutorials/low-code-fine-tuning-tutorial.md).

 #### Advanced tutorial: hands-on AI development using AI workspaces